BonaspuramDeepthi/Codnizant_DigitalNurture_4.0_JAVA_FSE/README.md

-it contains ANSI SQL USING MY SQL files
+it contains core java files